scipy-conference/scipy_proceedings/papers/hameer_abbasi/27_abbasi.rst

 operations.

 These turn out to be simple for NumPy arrays, but are surprisingly complex for sparse arrays.
-The first problem to overcome was the lack of dependency on Numba :cite:`numba`/Cython :cite:`cython`/C++.
-At the time, I wished to solve the problem in NumPy, therefore looping over all possible nonzero coordinates was not an option, and we had to process the coordinates and data in batches.
+The first problem to overcome was that there was no dependency on Numba :cite:`numba`/Cython :cite:`cython`/C++ at the time that this algorithm was to be implemented.
+I, therefore wished to solve the problem in pure NumPy, therefore looping over all possible nonzero coordinates was not an option, and we had to process the coordinates and data in batches.
 The batches that made sense at the time were something like the following:

 1. Coordinates in the first array but not in the second.
 2. Coordinates in the second array but not in the first.